opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 1. Please include your operating system type and version number, as well as your laguage (python, javacript) version and other important packages such as scikit-learn, numpy, and scipy.

-### How to write a good Feature Request

-When submitting a feature request, please try and:

-- Be clear as possible

-- Include relevant documentation wireframes etc.

 ### Pull Request Checklist